dexsjw/flight-plan-client/README.md

 The **Flight Plan Client** is a web application designed to visualize flight routes by interacting with aviation APIs.
 Users can select a flight and view its planned route on a global map.
 Additionally, an optional feature to propose and display alternate flight routes might be implemented in the future.

+It is meant to work in conjunction with Flight Plan Server.
+You can find the repository here: https://github.com/dexsjw/flight-plan-server

 ## Features

 - **List All Air-Routes:** Retrieve and display all available flight plans.